LOCOSP/projectZero/README.md

 # Features
 Deauthenticates more than one network, including 5GHz on very high channels.
 Uses PH country code.

 Passes twin network name to ESP32 over ESP-NOW.
-Sets uo portal and collected password is passed back to C5 for verification.
+Sets up portal and collected password is passed back to C5 for verification.

 If verification is succesfull, deauth attack is stopped.

+Flipper app - screens below.

 # Usage
 CLI supports up/down arrows and TAB autocompletion.